 Aspirants who are aiming to stand out from the crowd in the competitive entrance examinations should know everything about Vijay Diwas which will help in the general awareness/knowledge.
 Here are some interesting facts about Vijay Diwas.

-1. On December 3, 1971, Pakistan attacked around 11 Indian airfields which led to starting of the Indo-Pak war.
+1. On December 3, 1971, Pakistan attacked around 11 Indian airfields which led to the starting of the Indo-Pak war.

 2. The Indo-Pak 1971 war was concluded in just 13 days with the great efforts of Indian forces that include the Air Force, Para Troopers, Navy and Army.